Broken & Renewed Glass Art

 About Our Business

-Broken & Renewed Glass Art can be found in these galleries: Framations Art Gallery (St. Charles, MO), MindScape Gallery (Chesterfield Mall), Main Gallery 404 (Bloomington, IL) and the Lillian Yahn Gallery/St. Charles County Arts Council (O’Fallon, MO).
+Broken & Renewed Glass Art can be found in these galleries: Framations Art Gallery (St. Charles, MO), MindScape Gallery (Chesterfield Mall), Arts and Experience Gallery (Greenville, IL) and the Lillian Yahn Gallery/St. Charles County Arts Council (O’Fallon, MO).

-I have to say that my love is for the bricks and mortar type of business.
+I love the bricks and mortar type of business.
 I feel that the art involved in creating hand-crafted jewelry is a hands-on visual experience.
 Porcelain has a much lighter look and feel and a picture doesn’t capture that.
 People who have purchased my jewelry on line have said that it was much more beautiful than the pictures actually revealed